LinkTheCoder/LinkTheCoder/README.md

 - 💚 Tailwind CSS

-- 💾 Also tinkering sometimes with serverless/cloud databases like Firebase & Supabase.
+- 💾 Also tinkering sometimes with serverless/cloud databases like Firebase.

-- 🛜 Looking at basic of Devops as well learning basics about github actions, docker etc.

 - 🎮 Creator of the mystery PC game: [**BEAST CRIMES**](https://www.beastcrimes.com/)